dombrant/blurry-image-load/README.md

 ## Browser Support

-** UPDATE **
+Tested to work in Chrome 67+, Firefox 61+ and Safari 11.1+.
+The only part of this library that has browser support that you should consider is ES2015 syntax (let/const, arrow functions, etc.).
+If you want to support older browsers, you will have to transpile `blurry-load.min.js` yourself.

-Tested to work in Safari 10.1+ and Chrome 58+.
-The only two parts of this library that have browser support to consider are [CSS Filters](http://caniuse.com/#feat=css-filters) and [Fetch](http://caniuse.com/#feat=fetch).
-Both of these have fallbacks for older browsers.
-For browsers that don't support CSS Filters, a blank gray image is used instead of blurring the image before it is loaded.
-For browsers that don't support the JavaScript Fetch API, a good old XMLHttpRequest is used to load the images instead.
+Otherwise, this library uses [CSS filters](http://caniuse.com/#feat=css-filters), but this has a fallback in place.
+For browsers that don't support CSS filters, a blank gray `div` with a shimmer animation is shown before the full sized image is loaded (see the `no-blur` class in `blurry-load.css` for details).

 ## Contributors